 Sadly, these symptoms can leave people feeling hopeless and alone.
 Sometimes, those who suffer from PTSD seek relief through drug or alcohol use.
 This can lead to the development of substance abuse, dependence, or addiction.

 EMDR may also be effective in helping those who simultaneously suffer from addiction and mental health issues.
 When someone simultaneously suffers from a substance use disorder, and a mental health disorder, that person has a dual diagnosis.
 Through eye movement desensitization and reprocessing therapy and dual diagnosis treatment, individuals can work toward recovery.

 Cognitive behavioral therapy addresses the negative and harmful cognitive behaviors in a person’s life.
 It uncovers these thought patterns and seeks to help people replace them with positive and healthy ones.

-A common type of addiction counseling, dialectical behavior therapy helps recovering individuals in various ways.
+A common type of addiction therapy, dialectical behavior therapy helps recovering individuals in various ways.
 DBT can help people to deal with past traumas.
 It can also assist individuals in managing their emotions and feelings in a healthy way.

-DBT can even effectively treat other mental health disorders outside of trauma.
-In fact, DBT may prove to be helpful for individuals who suffer from eating disorders, personality disorders, and bipolar disorder.
+This type of therapy can even effectively treat those who are suffering from co-occurring mental health challenges and addiction.
+In fact, this therapeutic approach may prove to be helpful for individuals who suffer from eating disorders, personality disorders, and bipolar disorder.

-Dialectical behavior therapy is also beneficial for those who struggle with negative self-related thoughts.
+This therapy is also beneficial for those who struggle with negative self-related thoughts.
 Those who have low self-esteem or engage in self-harming behaviors may be able to find freedom through DBT.